-The Community Trigger 'gives victims and communities the right to request a review of their case and bring agencies together to take a joined up, problem solving approach to find a solution.'
+The Community Trigger gives victims and communities the right to request a review of their case and bring agencies together.

 The review can be requested by the victim or another person acting on their behalf, such as a family member, MP or councillor.
 In order to request a community trigger, a single ASB case must have been reported 3 times or more within the last 6 months.